NickLiffen/ghas-enablement/README.md

 ```
 [{
         "repo": "repo-name-one",
         "enableDependabot": false
     },
     {
         "repo": "repo-name-two",
         "enableDependabot": true
     }
 ]
 ```

 As you can see, the object takes two keys, `repo` and `enableDependabot`.
-Set `repo` to name of the repository name where you would like the `codeql-analysis.yml` file to be enabled on.
-Set `enableDependabot` to `true` if you would also like to enable `Dependabot` on that repo, set it to `false` if you do not want to enable `Dependabot`.
+Set `repo` to the name of the repository name where you would like the `codeql-analysis.yml` file to be enabled on.
+Set `enableDependabot` to `true` if you would also like to enable `Dependabot` on that repo; set it to `false` if you do not want to enable `Dependabot`.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.